skilld-labs/kaizer/scripts/theme-generator/README.md

 Sometimes designers already can do this job by itself, so it will simplify a bit work for developer.
 However, keep in mind that designer is not Drupal developer.
 If designer have provided a list of components on figma or somewhere else - it doesn't really mean same components should be added in web.
-There is only one important thing for you before creation of components - is <strong>how this component will be integrated in Drupal !<strong>
+There is only one important thing for you before creation of components - is <strong>how this component will be integrated in Drupal !</strong>

 Of course there is always common components on any design system, like `checkbox`, `radio`, `logo`, and so on.
 But keep in mind that even component `button` is not so easy to integrate.